openqasm/openqasm/benchmarks/README.md

 You can run benchmark `run_simbench.py` with following options.

-- `-a`: specify an appplication to be evaluated
+- `-a`: specify an application to be evaluated
-- `-b`: specify a backend supportted by Qiskit
+- `-b`: specify a backend supported by Qiskit
 - `-s`: specify a qubit number to start evaluation
 - `-e`: specify a qubit number to end evaluation
 - `-d`: specify a depth to be evaluated (optional)